Anglican Diocese votes to divest from fossil fuel companies

 "I don't think we can afford to wait to see if the worst case scenarios about climate change turn out to be true, this is a small step that we can take now towards a low carbon economy and therefore we should take it now before the climate situation gets really drastic."

-Next story in National: NZer injured in mall attack
+Next story in New Zealand: NZer injured in mall attack

 Copyright © 2013, Radio New Zealand